Nonparametric Estimation of Functional Dynamic Factor Model: Simulation study

 \subsection{\textit{Simulation results}}

 We denote by FDF the simulation results when considering our nonparametric estimators.
-First, we describe the results for $\mathrm{ISE}_{\lambda}$ values.
+First, we describe the results for $\mathrm{ISE}_{F}$ values.
 In doing so, we assume that the true number of factors is known.
 Figure \ref{FigErrors1} shows boxplots of the results.
-Each plot presents the $\mathrm{ISE}_{\lambda}$ values for a specific $\lambda_{i}$ with different sample sizes.
-For Models \ref{Model1} and \ref{Model3}, we have only one loading factor, and for Models \ref{Model2} and \ref{Model4}, we have two loading factors, $\lambda_{1}$ and $\lambda_{2}$.
+Each plot presents the $\mathrm{ISE}_{F}$ values for a specific $F_{i}$ with different sample sizes.
+For Models \ref{Model1} and \ref{Model3}, we have only one loading factor, and for Models \ref{Model2} and \ref{Model4}, we have two loading factors, $F_{1}$ and $F_{2}$.

 For Model \ref{Model1} (Figure \ref{FigErrors1} top left), we observe that our proposed estimator is highly accurate and presents lower error values than the PCA estimator.
 These error values decrease when the sample size increases.
-For Model \ref{Model2}, we observe that for the first loading factor $\lambda_{1}$ (Figure \ref{FigErrors1} top center), the results are similar to the results of Model \ref{Model1}.
+For Model \ref{Model2}, we observe that for the first loading factor $F_{1}$ (Figure \ref{FigErrors1} top center), the results are similar to the results of Model \ref{Model1}.
 Our method outperforms the PCA estimator.
-For $\lambda_{2}$ (Figure \ref{FigErrors1} top right), we see that the PCA method performs as well as our method.
-Thus, we conclude that, in general, our method outperforms the PCA estimator for the stationary Models \ref{Model1} and \ref{Model2}.
+For $F_{2}$ (Figure \ref{FigErrors1} top right), we see that the PCA method performs as well as our method.
+Thus, we conclude that, in general, our method outperforms the PCA estimator for the stationary Models \ref{Model1} and~\ref{Model2}.

 Now, we analyze the nonstationary models (Models \ref{Model3} and \ref{Model4}).
 We observe that in all cases, our method has the lowest error values.
-The $\mathrm{ISE}_{\lambda}$ values for our method remain as accurate as in the stationary cases.
-However, the $\mathrm{ISE}_{\lambda}$ values for the PCA method become significantly larger.
+The $\mathrm{ISE}_{F}$ values for our method remain as accurate as in the stationary cases.
+However, the $\mathrm{ISE}_{F}$ values for the PCA method become significantly larger.
 We conclude that our proposed method performs well in all simulated cases and outperforms the PCA method.

 Finally, we show the results corresponding to the estimation of the number of factors.
-For each replication, we estimate the number of factors using \eqref{EstNumF} and \eqref{EstNumF2}.
+For each replication, we estimate the number of factors using \eqref{EstNumF}.
 We only present the results from sample size $N=300$, since the results from the sample sizes $N=200,500,$ and $1000$ are similar.
-Figure \ref{FigHatK} shows the estimated values $\hat{K}$ using the ratio or the scree plot criteria over the 1000 replications.
-Each bar uses colors to represent the proportion of replications where $\hat{K}=i$, $i=1,2,3,\ldots,$ depending on the criteria.
+Figure \ref{FigHatK} shows the estimated values $\widehat{K}$ over the 1000 replications.
+Each bar uses colors to represent the proportion of replications.